35 Homemade Spice Mixes and How to Use Them

 Apple Pie Spice Blend

-Perfect for apple pie, of course, but also would be great on oatmeal and other hot cereals, on pancakes, and more!
+This apple pie spice blend is perfect for apple pie, of course, but also would be great on oatmeal and other hot cereals (like this Cream of Rice), on pancakes or in these Blender Waffles, and more!

 All Purpose Spice Blend